Intermesh/groupoffice7-docs/docs/01_REST_API/02_Create_a_module/08_Permissions.md

 ```````````````````````````````````````````````````````````````````````````````

 In real life you would probably want something more complex like allowing access
 per group.
-This could be accomplished by creating a link table with permission
+This could be accomplished by creating a link table from bands to
-columns for it.
+groups with permission columns like "read" and "write" for it.

 There are also some default permissions objects that you can use: